 This is commonly referred to as “laughing gas”.
-It is administered via a nasal mask and is breathed through your nose.
+It is administered via a nasal hood and is breathed through your nose.
 It has a rapid onset (2-3 minutes) and since it is a gas, there are no effects after the gas is stopped at the end of the procedure.
-Patients are therefore able to function normally without any side effects; including driving after their dental procedure.
-This is a wonderful level of sedation for those patients who have a slight fear of dentistry or anxiety about having a dental injection.
+Patients are therefore able to function normally without any side effects, including driving after their dental procedure.
+This is a wonderful level of anxiolysis for those patients who have a slight fear of dentistry or anxiety about having a dental injection.
 The typical experience that patients feel is an “enjoyable buzz” that lessens their anxiety.

 We also offer oral anxiolytic (anxiety-reducing) medication where the patient is given a medication the night before, typically diazepam (Valium), to ensure a good night’s sleep.
 These drugs have a sedative effect that makes it a requirement for patients to have an escort to and from their dental appointment.
 Anxiolytic medications work well for patients that have a mild to moderate level of fear and anxiety.